Transient Reviving Dynamics with an Exact Solution for Delay Differential Equations: Introduction

-Against this background, we propose here a delay differential equation that exhibits a new type of dynamical behavior.
-In particular, the amplitude of its transient dynamics shows an amplitude ``reviving'' dynamics in certain ranges of the value of the delay.
-In this phenomena, the amplitude decreases toward the fixed point up to a certain time point, but diverges eventually.
-To the authors' knowledge, this transient amplitude reviving dynamics has not been pointed out, or investigated in the context of the delay differential equations.
+Building upon this foundation, we extend our previous works to identify a class of non-autonomous DDEs for which exact solutions can be constructed using the $W$ function in conjunction with appropriately chosen initial conditions.
+This enables us to explore transient delayed dynamics across a range of DDEs.
+As an illustration, we propose a delay differential equation herein that exhibits a novel type of dynamical behavior.
+Particularly noteworthy is the transient amplitude ``reviving" dynamics observed within certain delay value ranges.
+In this phenomenon, the amplitude initially decreases towards a fixed point up to a specific time point but eventually diverges.
+To the best of the authors' knowledge, this transient amplitude reviving dynamics has not been previously identified or investigated within the context of delay differential equations.
+We conduct both analytical analysis employing the aforementioned exact solution construction with the $W$ function and numerical simulations to validate our approach.
+Finally, we discuss its relevance to resonant behaviors induced by delays.

-We analyze this proposed equation both analytically and numerically.
-We use the above-mentioned approximation using the $W$ function.
-The derived approximate solution can capture qualitatively this reviving dynamics with ranges of the value of the delay.